 Sightlines

 The folding/unfolding highlights elements of unfolding time.
-As the molten wax cools and my sweeping gestures are embedded within, I recognize the contoured earth, land seen from above, and my continuing uncharted journey.
+As the molten wax cools and my sweeping gestures are embedded within the paper, I recognize the contoured earth, land seen from above, and my continuing uncharted journey.
 Abstraction, landscape, and map –— my works are all of these.

 Sightlines Triptych (#s VI, IV, V), 37.25 x 60 in, Encaustic Monotype on Paper mounted on Dibond